+Legal Standard

 Police may request or subpoena customer records without a warrant if:

+warrant ii.

-- The company consents to provide the records; or - You receive a subpoena for the records; and - If the records are digital tracking data, such as cell phone location records, which would violate the suspect's reasonable expectation of privacy in his movements or activities, a search warrant is required. - You comply with state law.
+The company consents to provide the records; or

+You receive a subpoena for the records; and

+If the records are digital tracking data, such as cell phone location records, which would violate the suspect's reasonable expectation of privacy in his movements or activities, a search warrant is required.

+☐ You comply with state law .

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.